dwenzel/t3events_reservation/Documentation/Routing.md

 When a routable action has been finished, the router determines which action should be called next.
 The diagram below shows the default routing.

 Currently the routing can only be configured by programming.
-Please see section outlook for upcoming features.
+Please see section [Outlook](#outlook) for upcoming features.

 ![Default routing](./Images/Reservation-Flow.png)
 see [pdf](Reservation-Flow.pdf) and [svg](./Images/Reservation-Flow.svg) version